scgerkin/format-demo/README.md

 This README gives a quick walkthrough setting up plugins for using this coding style for multiple IDEs to hopefully enable harmony and allow developers to focus on the content of their code, rather than the structure.

+The provided `format-demo` project within only serves as a "hello world" using Spring as a basis for demonstrating the setup.

 ## Maven Plugin
 1. Include the `googleformatter-maven-plugin` in the `pom.xml`:
 ```xml